antonkomarev/php-db-migration-validator/README.md

 - `PHP DB Migration Validator` package is open-sourced software licensed under the [MIT license](LICENSE) by [Anton Komarev].

+## Support the project

+If you'd like to support the development of PHP DB Migration Validator, then please consider [sponsoring me].
+Thanks so much!

 ## About CyberCog

 [CyberCog] is a Social Unity of enthusiasts.
 Research the best solutions in product & software development is our passion.